 Although 80 watts seems huge, our laser pales in comparison to CO2 lasers used in industrial applications to cut metal which can be tens of thousands of watts.
 A quick web search turned up this trove of info on CO2 lasers if you’d like more info.
 I haven’t read the whole thing and can’t vouch for all the info that’s there but it looks pretty interesting:

 The laser is reflected by three mirrors into the laser cutter bed area and then focused down into a tiny point by a single lens.
 The beam remains rather diffuse until finally focused so as to not damage the optics leading up to the laser head.
 The lens that focuses the laser is made of Zinc Selenide (ZnSe) which is one of the few materials that is transparent at 10.6 micrometer wavelengths.
 To protect the optics and facilitate cutting and engraving there is an air pump that pushes air out the laser head to where the cut is being made.

-The laser bed (max material size) is 29″ wide (x-axis) and 17″ high (y-axis) and can accommodate materials up to about 6 inches thick (z-axis) weighing up to about 40 pounds.
+The max material size is 29.2″ wide (x-axis) and 17.2″ high (y-axis) with a maximum cut area of 17″ x 28.5″.
+It can accommodate materials up to about 6 inches thick (z-axis) weighing up to about 40 pounds.
 The x- and y-axis motors are brushless DC servo motors and use optical encoders for positional feedback.
 The laser knows where the head is by reading the optical encoder on the end of the motor shaft.
 By counting the number of turns of the shafts of each motor the laser can figure out the positioning of the head itself.